 The elective course Visual Communication in the Digital Health Age (MET HC 762) received the 2017 Blackboard Catalyst Award for Teaching & Learning—a global honor recognizing excellence in delivering students a flexible, innovative online learning experience.

 Silver Award for Distance Learning Programming, U.S. Distance Learning Association (USDLA), 2010

 Why Choose BU’s Master of Science in Health Communication?

 - Courses are taught by experienced health professionals and faculty experts from across Boston University, including the College of Communication, School of Public Health, and Metropolitan College.

 - BU’s program is unique, offered 100% online with asynchronous learning, while integrating communication and health care content in each course.

-- The MSHC program is offered completely online (no campus visits required), providing a global community of experts and peers, as well as unparalleled academic resources available to students 24/7.
+- The Health Communication master’s program provides a global community of experts and peers, as well as unparalleled academic resources available to students 24/7.

 Medical and Health Services Managers

 7% increase in jobs through 2032